 And there’s a lot to study since as many as two million bubbles of carbon dioxide can form in every glass.

 A chemical physicist, Liger-Belair is the head of the eight-member “Effervescence & Champagne” group at the University of Reims Champagne-Ardenne.
 He is likely the foremost authority on champagne effervescence on the planet, according to Knowable magazine.

 So far, he has authored more than a hundred technical papers on champagne in journals such as the Annual Review of Analytical Chemistry, as well as a popular book, titled Uncorked: The Science of Champagne.

 Liger-Belair tells reporters “When I was a kid, I was entranced by blowing and watching soap bubbles.”
 This has led to his groundbreaking work not only in the realm of champagne, the iconic product of the vineyards of central France, but the bubbles that explode into the air in sea spray and, incredibly, the origin of strange spots on Saturn’s moon, Titan, which may be tiny nitrogen bubbles.

 But when he is focused on champagne, Liger-Belair investigates all the factors that go into the formation of its fizzy bubbles, including the type of cork in the bottle to the importance of the different ingredients in wine, and even to how the drink is poured.

-Champagne bubbles, which are made up of carbon dioxide, do affect the taste of each brand of the product, and the size and number of bubbles and the aromatic compounds that are sent into the air above the glass make a difference in our taste experience.
+Champagne bubbles, which are comprised of carbon dioxide, do affect the taste of each brand of the product, and the size and number of bubbles as well as the aromatic compounds sent into the air above the glass make a difference in our taste experience.